frissyn/ReplCustoms/upcoming.md

 6. **User Login & Customization**

 If you have any suggestions for upcoming updates, feel free to share them.
-And if you wish, open an issue for the suggestion.
+And if you wish, open an issue for the suggestion, we will review it and decide if it's a good idea.